 “Don’t you understand yet?”
 Jesus asked.
 “Anything you eat passes through the stomach and then goes into the sewer.
 But the words you speak come from the heart—that’s what defiles you.
 For from the heart come evil thoughts, murder, adultery, all sexual immorality, theft, lying, and slander.
 These are what defile you.
 Eating with unwashed hands will never defile you.”
 Matthew 15:10-20 NLT

 For more on the language of spiritual abuse and other tactics used by abusers visit Wade Mullen here.
 From research and his own experiences, he writes about it with the hope of helping others spot abuse.
-Diane Langberg and Dan Allender are two more wonderful sources of information on spiritual abuse.
+Diane Langberg and Dan Allender are two more sources of information on spiritual abuse.
 This is an important topic and one worth educating yourself about.